PoCInnovation/Pool2023/Software/day01/Golang/README.md

 Update your codebase to allow user to **remove** an artist from his list.

-It's up to you to find the best way to do it :rocket:
+It's up to you to find the best way to do it 🚀

 ## Step 7 - Artists Book v3.0